-Whether a hit and run is classified as a misdemeanor or a felony, it is still a crime.
+Whether a hit-and-run is classified as a misdemeanor or a felony, it is still a crime.
 Unfortunately over the weekend in Santa Ana, there was a hit and run collision that left a homeless man injured (see more of the story at ABC7 News).
-The young man that was behind the wheel did eventually return to the scene of the accident to turn himself in – but because he initially fled the scene, he may be looking at hit and run felony charges.
+The young man behind the wheel return to the scene of the accident to turn himself in.
+However, because he initially fled the scene, he may be looking at hit-and-run felony charges.

 Reading up on the article, it got me to thinking about the differences between a misdemeanor and a felony and how we can educate people who may not already be aware of those differences.